MdMasiurRahaman/Finite-Element-Methods-in-Engineering-course-at-IIT-Bhubaneswar/README.md

 5. Visualization and postprocessing

-6. Validation using benchmark problems
+6. Validation using benchmark problems (MATLAB/Python/Julia)
-(This can be done using MATLAB, Python, or Julia—based on the course.)

 #### Module 10: Use of Commercial FEM Software